Rassie Erasmus Shares What He Told Springboks at Halftime After Being a Man Down vs France

 The Springboks head coach also sent a message to South Africans who took time to watch the team despite the game being played late into the night.

-“It was probably close to midnight at home (when the final whistle sounded), so thank you to the people who stayed up and watched the game, we play for them and for South Africa,” Erasmus sent a message across to South Africans.
+“It was probably close to midnight at home (when the final whistle sounded), so thank you to the people who stayed up and watched the game.
+We play for them and for South Africa,” Erasmus said.

 Siya Kolisi, celebrating his 100th cap with a victory, also took a moment to praise his coach, noting that it was the coach’s 50th game in charge and that he had focused entirely on the team rather than himself.